 PCSAS is governed by a nine-member Board of Directors (the Board), all appointed by the Academy of Psychological Clinical Science (APCS) Executive Committee to serve staggered, three-year, renewable terms.
 Five seats are filled by Clinical Scientists representing member programs in APCS.
 The remaining seats are filled by individuals representing four other stakeholder communities: a Public Representative; a current or recent clinical science Doctoral Student from an APCS program; a current or past Chair of a psychology department with an APCS clinical science program; and a Basic Psychological Scientist from an area other than clinical.
 The current Board members, with their seats, current affiliations, and terms are as follows:

 Applications for PCSAS accreditation are reviewed and evaluated by a nine-member Review Committee (RC), a standing committee defined in the PCSAS by-laws.
 Its members are appointed by the Board to serve staggered, three-year, renewable terms.
-RC members are chosen on the basis of their scientific qualifications; areas of expertise; and educational, professional, and administrative credentials.
+RC members are chosen on the basis of their scientific qualifications; areas of expertise; and educational, professional and administrative credentials.
 In keeping with CHEA policies regarding equal opportunities to serve on governing bodies, selection of RC members is made without regard to race, gender, ethnicity, sexual orientation, or other factors not directly relevant to qualifications for this service.
 Board members are eligible to serve on the RC.
 The goal in selecting individual RC members is to create a composite committee that is representative of the cutting edge in psychological clinical science, with the collective breadth and expertise to evaluate the quality of applicants’ doctoral education and training programs.

-To the extent that the RC’s ability to evaluate programs is limited, due either to the review workload or to the special nature of candidate programs, the RC is empowered, with Board approval, to enlist ad hoc reviewers to assist in the reviews.
+To the extent that the RC’s ability to evaluate programs is limited, due either to the review workload or to the special nature of candidate programs, the RC is empowered, with Board approval, to enlist ad hoc reviewers to assist in reviews.
 However, the role of ad hoc reviewers is advisory.
 They may be invited to attend and speak at review meetings or portions thereof, or may participate by phone or other electronic means, but they are non-voting participants.
 The ED also attends RC meetings as a non-voting participant, serving as the RC’s executive secretary, assigning cases to reviewers (in consultation with the RC Chair), organizing all RC activities, and handling all correspondence with applicant programs and other relevant parties.

-The Board of Directors has sought the support, advice, and council of distinguished psychological scientists on a variety of critical issues PCSAS faces as a new accreditation organization from funding and organizational issues to educational and scientific issues.
+The Board of Directors has sought the support, advice, and counsel of distinguished psychological scientists on a variety of critical issues PCSAS faces as a new accreditation organization from funding and organizational issues to educational and scientific issues.
 The Board formalized this advisory role by creating an Advisory Council.
 The Council will grow slowly over time, but to date, these distinguished scientists have agreed to serve on the Advisory Council:

 The PCSAS Board does not have the authority to interfere with, or override, the RC’s accreditation decisions regarding individual applicant programs.
 While respecting the autonomy of the RC’s reviews and decisions, however, the Board must exercise its continuing responsibility to oversee and protect the integrity, fidelity, aims, and viability of PCSAS.
 The Board is responsible for setting and maintaining the general aims, principles, criteria, procedures, and policies to be implemented by the RC.
-The Board also is responsible for monitoring and evaluating the RC’s performance; for revising the aims, principles, criteria, procedures, and policies as appropriate; and for informing CHEA, doctoral programs, relevant organizations, and the public at large of its oversight and quality control activities.
+The Board also is responsible for monitoring and evaluating the RC’s performance; for appointing RC members; for revising the aims, principles, criteria, procedures, and policies as appropriate; and for informing CHEA, doctoral programs, relevant organizations, and the public at large of its oversight and quality control activities.
 To ensure the transparency of PCSAS accreditation, the Board is expected to issue an annual report of the organization’s activities and any policy or procedure changes to interested institutions, programs, and agencies.
 To promote continuous quality improvement, the Board also is expected to seek periodic feedback and evaluation from the institutions and programs with which it has dealings.